-At the option of the LACMTA, to be exercised by delivery of a written certificate to the Trustee on or before the sixtieth (60th) day next preceding any mandatory sinking fund redemption date, it may (i) deliver to the Trustee for cancellation any Series 2017-A Term Bonds or portions thereof (in Authorized Denominations) purchased in the open market or otherwise acquired by the LACMTA or (b) specify a principal amount of such Series 2017-A Term Bonds or portions thereof (in Authorized Denominations) which prior to said date have been purchased and previously cancelled by the Trustee at the request of the LACMTA and not theretofore applied as a credit against any mandatory sinking fund redemption requirement.
-Each such Series 2017-A Term Bond or portion thereof so delivered or previously redeemed shall be credited by the Trustee at 100% of the principal amount of such Series 2017-A Term Bond against the obligation of the LACMTA on such mandatory sinking fund redemption date.
+At the option of LACMTA, it may (a) deliver to the Trustee for cancellation any Series 2018-A Bonds or portions thereof (in Authorized Denominations) of the stated maturity subject to such redemption purchased in the open market or otherwise acquired by LACMTA or (b) specify a principal amount of such Series 2018-A Bonds or portions thereof (in Authorized Denominations) subject to mandatory sinking fund redemption which prior to said date have been purchased and previously cancelled by the Trustee at the request of LACMTA and not theretofore applied as a credit against any mandatory sinking fund redemption requirement.
+Each such Series 2018-A Bond or portion thereof so delivered or previously purchased will be credited by the Trustee at 100% of the principal amount thereof against the obligation of LACMTA on such mandatory sinking fund redemption date.